masneyb/nexus-5-upstream/README.md

 version of the upstream kernel.
 The goal is to eventually get all of the major components working upstream, including the necessary
 [device tree bindings](https://elinux.org/images/f/f9/Petazzoni-device-tree-dummies_0.pdf),
 so that the phone will work with the latest upstream kernel.
-These patches will eventually find their way into the [Android kernels](https://android.googlesource.com/kernel/common/) as they rebase their kernels onto newer upstream LTS kernel releases.
+These patches will eventually be merged into the [Android kernels](https://android.googlesource.com/kernel/common/) as they rebase their kernels onto newer upstream LTS kernel releases.

 ## Device summary